-- (1) Division 1 applies to a disclosure referred to the Ombudsman under this Division as if the disclosure had been made to the Ombudsman. - (2) The Ombudsman must, within a reasonable time, notify the public body that referred the disclosure under this Division of the determination as to whether the disclosure is a public interest disclosure.
+- (1) Division 1 applies to a disclosure referred to the Ombudsman under section 36 as if the disclosure had been made to the Ombudsman. - (2) The Ombudsman must, within a reasonable time, notify the person who referred the disclosure under section 36 of the determination as to whether the disclosure is a public interest disclosure.